zzp1012/cluster-algo-DeepFashion/README.md

 ## Requirements

-1. Make sure GPU is avaible and `CUDA>=11.0` has been installed on your computer.
-You can check it with
-    ```bash
-        nvidia-smi
-    ```
-2. If you use `anaconda3` or `miniconda`, you can run following instructions to download the required packages in python.
+1. If you use `anaconda3` or `miniconda`, you can run following instructions to download the required packages in python.
     ```bash
         conda env create -f environment.yml
     ```